ahashim/critter/README.md

 process, it aims to empower makers to leverage the possibilities of blockchain to forge a new, more transparent system that can serve them directly.

-- Every address is a unique username.
+- Every address is a unique user.
+- Users can follow one another.
 - Every post (called a squeak) is an NFT.
 - Squeaks can be bought & sold via a bidding price discovery mechanism.
 - Once the author sells their squeak, the ownership is transferred to a new